 When a person ingests too much marijuana, an overdose (essentially drug poisoning) occurs.
 While overdose is commonly fatal with other drugs, there are no reports of a fatal overdose on marijuana alone.

-You may have had a nonfatal overdose on marijuana if you experienced these symptoms:
+You may have had a nonfatal marijuana overdose if you experienced these symptoms: